Question about Heating & Cooling

 Model AW08ECB7 Samsung air conditioner.
 In attempting to drill a hole in the frame to allow the water to drain, I punctured the refrigerant line and all the coolant blew out.
 Can it be repair or do I have an eighty pound paper weight now?
+John Dowsing [email protected]

 Modern window units intentionally do not allow the water to drain directly, they want the fan blade to sling the water on to the condensor (the coil that is outside) to aid in cooling actually helps the unit cool better in high outside temps, it also evaporates it this way, depending on where the hole was drilled it may be able to be repaired, if it was just a copper tube it will be less expensive than replacing the whole coil.
 Since its a relative inexpensive unit anyway the labor and freon may be more than its worth.
 Lesson learned dont drill a hole in the base it lowers it's efficiency and can lead to a punctured freon line.

-A 6ya expert can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 Here's a link to this great service

 Sep 01, 2010 | GE AJCQ08ACB Air Conditioner